thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/socket-connector/device-time-series-and-attributes-basic-section.md

 - **On report period** - sends data to ThingsBoard after the report period;
 - **On value change** - sends data to ThingsBoard when the value changes;
-- **On value change and report period** - sends data to ThingsBoard when the value changes or report period;
+- **On value change or report period** - sends data to ThingsBoard when the value changes or report period;
 - **On received** - sends data to ThingsBoard after receiving data from the device (default strategy).

 ![image](/images/gateway/socket-connector/socket-adding-device-9-ce.png)